4th Summit of EMDR Complex Trauma & Dissociation

 Although there is far greater evidence that cultural marginalization and discrimination can lead to a similar if not worse fate than high scores on the ACE scale, many trauma-informed therapists feel ill equipped to address social identity and cultural considerations.
 The scope of complex trauma needs to include awareness of the often “unspoken” client histories of cultural adversity across a range of severity including social exclusion and stigmatization, discrimination and oppression (the many “isms”), refugee and acculturation challenges, and ongoing micro-aggressions.
 The internalized impact of these experiences can be embedded in struggles with self-worth, safety, power, and a sense of belonging and will persist and impede healing if they remain invisible and ignored.
 This presentation seeks to bring understanding and practical suggestions for assisting clients in self-discovery and healing from cultural wounds.
 Implications for therapist-client working alliances, assessment and case formulation, resourcing, treatment priorities and target selection will be discussed with multiple clinical examples.
 EMDR therapy can provide a uniquely empowering and transformative experiences for clients in this area, if we give it a chance.

-- Describe clinical examples of the internalized impact of discrimination/stigmatization/oppression
+- Summarize clinical examples of the internalized impact of discrimination/stigmatization/oppression

-- Integrate cultural considerations into assessment and case formulation
+- Explain ho to Integrate cultural considerations into assessment and case formulation

-- Select appropriate targets and protocols for treating the internalized impact of discrimination/stigmatization/oppression
+- Recognize how to Select appropriate targets and protocols for treating the internalized impact of discrimination/stigmatization/oppression

 February 8th, 12 pm to 2 pm AZ time